ahmadajmi/multilingualwithangular/multilingualwithangular.md

 npm install gulp-concat --save-dev
 ```

-Create `Gulpfile.js` file in the project directory, you can view the complete file at Github, but what's matter for this tutorial is the JavaScript and Sass tasks.
+Create a `Gulpfile.js` file in the project directory, you can view the complete file on [Github](https://github.com/ahmadajmi/multilingualwithangular/blob/master/gulpfile.js).

 In JavaScript task we will add `angular` and `angular-translate` files plus the main JavaScript file then concatenate them together and finally uglify to minify and produce a smaller file size.